aarongruberg/Contributions-to-Presidential-Candidates/README.md

 new variables from existing ones.
 This dataset consists of 18 variables with 1304346 observations.

-I have included the R markdown file, knitted html file, and R copy of the markdown file.
+I have included the R markdown file and knitted html file.